 I’m a military retiree, so I belong to many online social media groups for veterans, retirees and for the components and branches that I served in while in uniform.
-At least a few times per week, I see misinformation unintentionally being spread by uninformed individuals about the replacing lost military medals, so I’m hoping I can help clear the air with this post.
+At least a few times per week, I see misinformation unintentionally being spread by uninformed individuals about how to get military medals replaced, so I’m hoping I can help clear the air with this post.

-For me it started when a family member of a deceased veteran wrote online, “Can you get replacement military medals?”
+For me it started when a family member of a deceased veteran asked the question in a veteran forum, “How to get military medals replaced?”
 The advice began to flow from veterans eager to help.
 I have read posts from individuals who claim to be retired service members.
 They state, incorrectly, that you can get a no-cost shadowbox from the U.S. Department of Veterans Affairs (VA) with all your medals mounted.
 I have also seen posts in veterans’ forums online where people state that the VA will send you awards and certificates, including mini-medals and ribbons if you ask, and that the National Personnel Records Center (NPRC) also issues service medals.
 Well, not exactly.

 Veterans and families of veterans (next of kin) can get replacement medals from the U.S. government.
 A veteran or family member must complete Standard Form 180, Request Pertaining to Military Records.
 The form is found on the VA website.
 You can also complete the form electronically, but you must print it and mail it in, and that’s possible here.